 The setup of these systems have been made easier over time.
 Big companies and manufacturers have learned that people do not want or like systems that take too long to get up and running.
 That’s why a lot of the new systems are plug-and-play designs.

 All it takes is connecting your components together with the right cables that come with the package when you buy your device.
-Since a soundbar is just a single component, it’s easier to hook up compared to a full system.
+Since a soundbar system is just a single component, it’s easier to hook up compared to a full system.
 It will take up less time to figure out and you can go from unboxing to enjoying your music in a matter of minutes.

 A bigger system is more time-consuming to set up.
 This is especially true if you need to get an external receiver if you have a passive system.
 You need to locate all the connections for each part and to ensure the connection is stable.
 With more parts come more problems, increasing the potential to run into issues down the line.

-When you buy a new audio device, think about the setup, placement and size to be sure it fits in nicely in your home.
+When you buy a new audio device, think about the setup, placement and room size to be sure it fits in nicely in your home.

 Customization of the Sound Bar and Surround Sound